miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Hollywood:
 +Added male seduce feed for Tommy and fixed re-persuading or killing.
 +Fixed quest log updates on Ash and Romero dying during their quest.
++Added Masquerade violation and Humanity loss on public sweeper kill.
-+Restored VV's pool girl, actors to Ground Zero and cat to Kings Way.
++Restored two actors to Ground Zero backstage and a cat to Kings Way.
 +Unlocked Red Spot's storage door and locked it's back door instead.
-+Added Masquerade violation and Humanity loss on public sweeper kill.
-+Restored private Velvet and Misti dances and fixed special sequence.
 +Added Malkavian whisper to Ash sewers and restored Gargoyle gesture.
 Fixed food critic quest reward and endless prostitute dialogue loop.
 Added DMP combat zone switch, fixed headrunner sequence and drop bug.
 Prevented hunters during the courier dialogue cutscene and forced it.
-Removed Misti freebie for Nosferatu, her clones and made her refill.
 Fixed wrong observatory manhole sound and locked outer Tawni door.
 Made sweeper defend himself and added a sweeper reference to Isaac.
 Fixed Humanity loss when killing thugs and Chinese Theatre trigger.